Postnatal (Recognised since April 2012)

 Birth Doula Services

 I believe wholeheartedly that a woman has the right to birth her baby as she chooses, in an environment that promotes a calm and unhurried atmosphere and feel I am able to enhance this experience.

 The calming presence and unwavering support of a doula delivers enormous benefit however your labour and birth unfolds, because the environment you give birth in matters.
 Having a friendly face and constant companion that YOU have chosen, for both you and your partner if you have one, cannot be underestimated.

 It is a joy to be part of such a miraculous journey.
 I see it as my role to help pregnant women/new mothers and couples navigate through the maze of information out there, offer continuity of care in a respectful way and nurture them during our time together.

 I am an ABM Breastfeeding Counsellor and am passionate about the incredible benefits to mother, baby and society at large so can offer guidance and expert referrals where necessary.
 I have however, fully supported not only exclusive breastfeeding but also combination feeding and bottle feeding.
 The most important thing is that women are well supported to make choices that are right for them and their families.

 Let’s make a plan that ensures YOU feel confident, informed and clear about your all of your options whatever the outcome.

 Postnatal Doula Support

 Since then I have supported over 250 families in the postnatal period, from first time parents to large noisy families with pets, single parents, parents with disabilities, parents with multiples, those with premature infants and those who have experienced loss.
 I embrace them all and offer my support wholeheartedly.
-Each and every job is different and requires a renewed approach and often a different set of skills and this along with a having a listening ear, is what doulaing is about for me.
+Each and every job is different and requires a renewed approach and often a different set of skills.
+This, along with a having a listening ear, is what is so incredibly rewarding about this role.